Last date modified: 2026-May-18

 6. On the Assembly Template card, select the assembly template you created.

-7. On the Output Control Number card, add text you'd like to append to the control number Contracts generates for each newly assembled Word document.
+7. On the Output Control Number card, enter text to append to the control number that Contracts generates for each new Word document.

 8. Click Save.